freeorion/freeorion/.github/ISSUE_TEMPLATE.md

 <!--
 Please fill in a a meaningful and concise issue title in the title field above.
 It helps us to classify the issue even  before reading the body and handling the issue a bit better.
-Prefix the title with labels you find approciate to describe the issue like "[Bug]" in case of a bug, "[Feature]" for a feature request.
+Prefix the title with labels you find appropriate to describe the issue like "[Bug]" in case of a bug, "[Feature]" for a feature request.